-Her main teaching interests are in the history of Buddhism and Japanese Buddhist philosophy, the history of European Philosophy (especially German 19th and 20th century) and in Classical Chinese Philosophies and Religions (Confucianism, Daoism and Chinese Buddhism).
+Her main teaching interests are in the history of Classical Chinese Philosophy (Confucianism, Daoism and Chinese Buddhism), Japanese Buddhist philosophy, the history of European Philosophy (especially German 19th and 20th century thought) and comparative and continental aesthetics.

-Sarah serves as an editor for Comparative and Continental Philosophy (Taylor and Francis Journals) and is an Associate Board Officer of the Comparative and Continental Philosophy Circle, one of the largest international societies dedicated to the study of global philosophy.
+Sarah serves as Associate Editor for Comparative and Continental Philosophy (Taylor and Francis Journals) and is a Board Officer of the Comparative and Continental Philosophy Circle, one of the largest international societies dedicated to the study of global philosophy.

 - The Friedrich Nietzsche Society